 Selection Score M 1 Company Policy The Company Policy must be available to all personnel, in their native language.
 Personnel must sign and date that they have been provided a copy of, and that they understand their responsibilities under, the Company Policy, which must include as a minimum: □ Emphasis of the company's commitment to providing an environment which promotes high standards of animal welfare; □ The implementation of a "zero-tolerance" policy which states that willful acts of abuse towards the animals will not be tolerated and, upon the discretion of the company, these actions are grounds for immediate dismissal.
-Acts of abuse include but are not limited to: □ beating the cattle, □ slamming gates on the cattle, □ using any type of prod inappropriately (on sensitive areas of the animal) and/or using the electric prod when neither the welfare of the animal or of the handler is in immediate jeopardy, □ using electronic immobilization for any reason, □ driving the animals atop one another, and □ goading or dragging a downer animal; □ The implementation of a "whistle blower" policy that protects employees who report animal welfare issues.
-American Humane recommends that the producer implement an incentive policy which rewards stockpersons/ crews for excellence in humane husbandry. ☐ Yes☐ No☐ N/A /25 M2 Employee Code of Conduct An Employee Code of Conduct must be available to all personnel, in their native language.
+Acts of abuse include but are not limited to: ☐ Yes ☐ No ☐ N/A /25 M2 Employee Code of Conduct An Employee Code of Conduct must be available to all personnel, in their native language.
 Personnel must sign and date that they have been provided a copy of, and that they understand their responsibilities under, this Code of Conduct, which must include as a minimum: All personnel are expected to handle the cattle in a positive and compassionate manner at all times; Each worker has the responsibility for and is expected to contribute to upholding high standards of animal welfare at all times as they perform their own duties; In addition to the worker's assigned duties, each also must be cognizant that the basic requirements such as adequate feed, water, and environment must be provided to the cattle at all times, and a supervisor must be notified if any of these basic necessities are lacking; and All personnel have access to the Animal Welfare Incident Report or a similar company document or company protocol (such as an 800 number) for reporting incidences.
 Personnel must complete and submit this document or otherwise report whenever they observe incidences related to animal welfare that cause them concern. ☐ Yes ☐ No ☐ N/A /25